MarkoPaul0/PrettyNSharp/README.md

 * **VectorWidth** and **VectorHeight**: set the width and heigh of the SVG design (which can be a number, Auto, a percentage, or \*, [more on that here](#more_on_size))
 * **VectorBrush**: fill color of the Vector

-The SharpDisplay showcased above was produced using the following xaml code:
+The SharpDisplay showcased on the right was produced using the following xaml code:
 ```xaml
 <pns:SharpDisplay  Width="250" Height="250" Background="LightBlue" BorderThickness="1"
                    VectorBrush="#007ACC" Vector="{StaticResource Gear}" VectorHeight="50%"/>